fyngyrz/gifanimcplusplus/README.md

 his c to a solid c++ class wasn't bad at all; figuring out GIF... _that_ would have been quite the undertaking!

-For the record, I'm using this class exactly as p[rovided here inside a Qt c++ project for OS&nbsp;X/MacOS, and it works great there as-is, although I do use a custom memory manager rather than the bare `calloc()` and `free()` used here.
+For the record, I'm using this class exactly as provided here inside a Qt c++ project for OS&nbsp;X/MacOS, and it works great there as-is, although I do use a custom memory manager rather than the bare `calloc()` and `free()` used here.
 Nothing you have to worry about, I'm just into